Michael Bakare: Leatherhead

 In November 2021, he returned to England and signed for Isthmian League Premier Division side Leatherhead.

 Arbroath

 In February 2022, Bakare signed a short-term deal with Scottish Championship side Arbroath until the end of the season.

+HIFK

 In July 2022, Bakare joined Veikkausliiga side HIFK until the end of the year.

+Enfield Town

+In March 2023, Bakare returned to England and signed for Isthmian League Premier Division club Enfield Town on a contract till the end of the season.

+Glacis United

+In August 2023 Bakare joined Glacis United in the Gibraltar Football League.
+He was appointed player-manager the following season.